mlcclab/PyRAI2MD-hiam/tools/traj-analyzer-readme.txt

     indices of all ground-state trajectories together with classify_state of 0.
 This will only consider the last surface hopping to the ground-state of the trajectories in the ground-state.

     The computed geometrical parameters will be saved in param-$file_name.all.hop.
-Note that the last two colomns record the step number and the energy gap of the selected surface hopping point.
+Note that the last two columns record the step number and the energy gap of the selected surface hopping point.